-Thank you for helping those living with the double disadvantage of poverty and disability.
+Thank you for helping people with disabilities in the world’s poorest places.
 Each and every gift you send is truly appreciated.
-Our website can only process donations made by Credit Card.
-If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us at email@example.com
+Our website processes donations made by either Credit Cards or by Debit Cards with online purchasing capabilities.
+These types of debit cards will typically show the Visa or MasterCard logo on the front.
+If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us firstname.lastname@example.org

-Help children like Suman receive vital life-changing surgeries so they can run and play with their friends, go to school and plan for a brighter future.
+Help children, like Ramsaran, receive vital life-changing surgery so they can run and play with their friends, go to school, and plan for a brighter future.

 Children and adults with physical disabilities in Nepal face many barriers to education and employment owing to the steep terrain, remoteness of villages, and cultural stigma about disability.